riddryan/Running/README.md

 * Download the human data and folders that store model data & animations from `\\hbcl-server.engin.umich.edu\hbcl\projects\RunModels` and place these folders and files into the same folder as the repository.

-## General Info ##
-* `Runner` is an abstract class that is a superclass to all the other classes (e.g. `SLIP`, `SoftParRunner`, `Swing`, etc.)

-* Each class also has an associated state definition class located in the folder State_Definitions which makes it easier to parse the states of each class.
-For example, it converts a vector of states to a nicely labeled structure that tells you Knee Velocity, Pelvis Position, etc.

-* Also includes some simulations of models that fall under the category of Differential Algebraic Equations, located in the folder DAE.
-This is a result of setting unconstrained degrees of freedom to have zero mass, which can still be solved for if there are springs and/or dampers that act on those DOF.

 ## Outline ##

 The following steps are the general workflow for building a new model and analyzing limit cycles with it.